dykaplan/website/_pages/about.md

   - /about.html
 ---

-My name is Dean Frieder, I am a Research Analyst at Harvard's [Center for Education Policy Research](https://cepr.harvard.edu) and am currently applying to PhD programs.
+My name is Dean Kaplan, I am a Research Analyst at Harvard's [Center for Education Policy Research](https://cepr.harvard.edu) and am currently applying to PhD programs.

 Please refer to the above tabs to learn more about my reasearch.